 LandBank is a government financial institution organized and existing pursuant to Republic Act No. 3844, otherwise known as the Agricultural Land Reform Code, as amended.
 Established in 1963, LandBank operates as a universal bank, providing a wide range of financial services to support the growth of the agriculture sector, rural communities, and other priority sectors of the economy such as infrastructure and utilities; power; micro, small and medium enterprises; healthcare and education; and environment and natural resources management, among others.
 Present in all 82 provinces in the county, LandBank is the largest development financial institution in the Philippines that promotes financial inclusion, digital transformation, and sustainable national development.
 LandBank is licensed by the SEC as an Investment House Engaged in Dealing Government Securities under Certificate of Registration (C.R.)
 No.: 01-2008-00243.
-As of December 31, 2024, LandBank's total assets amounted to [•], with a capital of [•].
+As of December 31, 2023, LandBank's total assets amounted to ₱3,301,493,797,168.00, with total equity of ₱281,909,069,595.00.6